Tensor products of Leibniz bimodules and Grothendieck rings: Truncated tensor products for Leibniz bimodules

 and

 which implies that

 It follows directly from the additivity of the functors $M\mapsto M_0$ and $M\mapsto M\lf$ that $\delta$ lifts to the second isomorphism. \end{proof}

 In the remainder of this section we will discuss when the two truncated tensor products coincide or are non-zero.
 In particular, the former happens when one of the bimodules is symmetric or anti-symmetric.
-Recall that an $\lf$-bimodule $M$ is symmetric exactly when $M_0=0$, and $M$ is anti-symmetric exactly when $M\lf=0$.
+Recall that an $\lf$-bimodule $M$ is symmetric exactly when $M_0 =0$, and $M$ is anti-symmetric exactly when $M\lf=0$. \begin{theorem} Let $\lf$ be a~Leibniz algebra, and let $M$ and $N$ be $\lf$-bimodules.
+Then the following statements hold: \begin{enumerate} \item[\textrm{(a)}] If $M$ is symmetric, then